Tropical mixtures of star tree metrics: Tropical secant varieties and the space of star trees

 As we see from the previous discussion, mixtures of star trees and of star tree metrics have completely different behavior, although the underlying combinatorics in both cases are closely related.
-Basic questions on the latter remain open.
-Among these are the characterization of $k$-mixtures of star tree metrics, and membership tests for these sets.
-We believe that a serious study of tropical secants of cones will help us attack most of these open problems.
+Mixtures of star trees were extensively studied in~\cite{DM}, but basic questions on the mixtures of star tree metrics remain open.
+Among these are the characterization of $k$-mixtures of star tree metrics for $k\geq 3$, and the lack of effective membership tests for these sets.
+We believe that a serious study of tropical secants of cones will help us to attack most of these open problems.